Government Lawsuits Against Opioid Distributors & Manufacturers

 It’s estimated that more than 55,000 Americans die each year from a drug overdose, which has become the leading cause of death of individuals under the age of 50.
 Sixty percent of these deaths are caused by opioids.
 The jump in fatalities over the past 15 years has been staggering, a more than three-times increase.

-In addition to the devastating toll this epidemic is taking on the addicts, family and friends, the monetary cost to governmental agencies is in the tens of billions of dollars each year when considering public healthcare, treatment facilities, law enforcement, criminal justice and jail expenses.
+In addition to the devastating toll this epidemic is taking on the addicts, family, and friends, the monetary cost to government agencies is in the tens of billions of dollars each year when considering public healthcare, treatment facilities, law enforcement, criminal justice, and jail expenses.
 The United States Centers for Disease Control and Prevention estimates the cost is approximately $75 billion per year.

-Our law firm is currently representing more than 700 governmental agencies against wholesale distributors and manufacturers of opioids in order to recover the immense damages they have sustained as a result of these companies creating the current opioid epidemic.
+Our law firm is currently representing more than 900 government agencies against wholesale distributors and manufacturers of opioids in order to recover the immense damages sustained as a result of these companies creating the current opioid epidemic.
 The cases are pending in the Northern District of Ohio before Judge Dan Polster.

 Why are States, Counties & Cities Suing Opioid Distributors & Manufacturers

-Thousands of governmental entities are suing wholesale and retail distributors and manufacturers of opioids seeking reimbursement for government spending arising out of opioid addictions and overdoses.
+Thousands of government entities are suing wholesale and retail distributors and manufacturers of opioids seeking reimbursement for government spending arising out of opioid addictions and overdoses.

 The defendants often include companies such as McKesson Corporation, Cardinal Health, AmerisourceBergen, Purdue Pharma, Janssen Pharmaceuticals (a subsidiary of Johnson & Johnson), Endo International, Teva Pharmaceutical, Allergan (formerly Actavis), Watson Pharmaceuticals, Covidien, Johnson & Johnson, CVS, Walgreens, and Rite Aid.